Freda Corbet: Role as politician

 In 1927, Herbert Morrison urged her to stand as a candidate for the local council elections, having seen that she was a popular speaker at meetings and hoping to recruit more female candidates.
 She stood three times before being elected to the council for Camberwell North West in 1934, while her husband was elected to Wandsworth council.
 From 1949, she represented Peckham on the council, and she remained active until the council was abolished, in 1965.
 Corbet served on the London County Council's education committee for 16 years, helping to introduce comprehensive schools to the city.
 She also worked to ensure that council tower blocks included lifts.

 Corbet stood for Member of Parliament for Lewisham East for Labour at the 1935 general election, but was unsuccessful.
 She became a magistrate in 1940, working on the treatment of young offenders.
 During World War II, Corbet assisted victims of the London blitz in Camberwell, leading to her election as Member of Parliament for Camberwell North West in 1945 and then for Peckham after 1950.
+Her election in 1945 necessitated the passing of an Act of Parliament to validate her election, as she held office as an assessor under section 6 of the National Service (Armed Forces) Act, 1939 and was therefore incapable of being elected.
 As a Member of Parliament she did not attend many debates, instead focussing on her local duties, including fortnightly surgeries for her constituents.

 Corbet became chief whip for the Labour London County Council in 1947 and was very strict in the role.
 She was known as the 'tiny tyrant' within the party, due to her height at 4 ft 11 in and was required to give consent before councillors could publicly dissent or ask questions at public meetings.
 The role did make her popular, Clement Attlee compared the approach to a totalitarian state.
 Corbet represented Britain at the United Nations conference in 1948, helping to produce the Universal Declaration of Human Rights.

 A replacement chief whip was voted in 1960, and Corbet was appointed chairman of the council's general services committee.
 There she oversaw the expansion of the South Bank, helping to establish Queen Elizabeth Hall and Purcell Room as well as the Hayward Gallery and the Royal National Theatre.
 The theatre allowed the city a place on their board, which was held by Corbet between 1962 and 1965.
 In 1965, when the London County Council was disbanded, replaced with the Greater London Council, Corbet left local government.